 Q. Can I withdraw from treating a patient?

 Sometimes, for a variety of reasons, you may decide that you need to withdraw from a patient’s treatment, or suggest that they seek further treatment elsewhere.
-You may find it difficult or impossible to treat the patient or something may have happened as a result of which you are simply not prepared to continue treating the patient.
 This has the potential to create a dangerous flash point and it needs to be sensitively managed.

 Members who would like to discuss a particular case in more detail should contact the dento-legal advisory team on 0845 609 4000.